bonitoo-io/influxdb-client-arduino/Readme.md

 InfuxDB allows sending timestamp in various precisions - nanoseconds, microseconds, milliseconds or seconds.
 The milliseconds precision is usually enough for using on Arduino.

 The client has to be configured with time precision.
-The default is not using the timestamp.
+The default settings is not using the timestamp.
 The `setWriteOptions` methods allow setting various parameters and one of them is __write precision__:
 ``` cpp
 // Set write precision to milliseconds.
 Leave other parameters default.
 client.setWriteOptions(WritePrecision::MS);